Tier II Review

 There are several common situations related to landscape changes that generally do not require Tier II review.
 Such situations include emergency work and repairs, habitat restoration, rehabilitation, and stabilization, and minor activities like road resurfacing.
 While MDE permits or approvals may be required for such activities, there may be little to no Tier II resource impacts.
 Therefore, applicants are given the opportunity to provide adequate documentation to support a determination that no Tier II review is necessary.

 Information to help to determine if a portion of your activity may not require Tier II review can be downloaded here.
+(Please note, when downloading this fillable template, select the option to 'open' and then you may have to click 'cancel' several times until the word document has the ability to open.)

 Step 2: Avoidance Alternatives Analysis